-Mr. Stanton worked in Arthur Andersen’s Audit & Business Advisory practice from 1984 to 2000 where he led hundreds of financial statement audits and other assurance engagements that involved planning and supervising fieldwork, testing transactions, evaluating the appropriateness of accounting policies, and reviewing financial statement presentation and disclosures.
-Typically, these engagements included the evaluation of internal controls.
-In addition to financial statement audits, Mr. Stanton’s work frequently involved performing agreed-upon procedures testing and testing compliance with contracts and agreements, such as loans, leases, royalty agreements, and government grants.
-More recently, Mr. Stanton frequently served as a fraud specialist supporting Deloitte & Touche audit teams and coordinated with outside counsel and other forensic firms in internal investigations of allegations of accounting fraud.
+Steve has led hundreds of financial statement audits and other assurance engagements that involved planning and supervising fieldwork, testing transactions, evaluating the appropriateness of accounting policies, and reviewing financial statement presentations and disclosures.
+Typically, these engagements have included the evaluation of internal controls.
+In addition, his work has often involved performing agreed-on procedures testing and testing compliance with contracts and agreements, such as loans, leases, royalty agreements, and government grants.
+Steve has also frequently served as a fraud specialist supporting audit teams and coordinated with outside counsel and other forensic firms in internal investigations of allegations of accounting fraud.

 Forensic Accounting, Auditing and Financial Reporting Investigations, and Litigation Matters

-Mr. Stanton is a highly regarded expert witness and consultant on a wide range of accounting, auditing, financial reporting, and fraud matters.
-He is very versatile having worked across many industries involving a wide range of liability, causation and damages issues emanating from accounting and financial information.
-He has been qualified as an expert in Federal and state courts and testified in arbitrations in a variety of forums.
-Recent engagements include the following:
+As a highly regarded expert witness and consultant, Steve has been engaged to assist clients with a wide range of accounting, auditing, financial reporting, and fraud matters.
+He has worked across many industries involving liability, causation, and damages issues emanating from accounting and financial information.
+Steve has been qualified as an expert in federal and state courts and testified in arbitrations in a variety of forums.

-- Confidential Client (2020– 2022) – Retained as accounting expert in defense of several shareholder suits brought against an aerospace company alleging accounting fraud related to impairments of long-lived assets, and revenue recognition on long-term contracts.
+- Maxar Technologies (2020–2023) – Retained as an accounting expert in defense of several shareholder suits brought against an aerospace company alleging accounting fraud related to impairments of long-lived assets, inventory valuation, and revenue recognition on long-term contracts.

 - Confidential Client (2021) – Assisted the sellers of a medical lab in obtaining a substantial earnout payment in a dispute over revenue recognition for COVID-19 testing.